Veal Skewers with Vegetables

 Carefully peel onions, making sure to keep them whole.
 Rinse tomatoes and set aside.

 Now, prepare the marinade.
 Peel garlic cloves and discard the skin.
 Using a sharp knife, chop each clove and place in a small bowl.
 Sprinkle with salt and gently press down until completely crushed.

 Sprinkle finely chopped parsley and dried chives over the salted, crushed garlic.
 Pour in the oil and mix well.
 Finally, add dijon mustard and sprinkle with lime juice.
 Refrigerate the marinade for about 10 minutes.

 Meanwhile, divide the meat and vegetables among 8-9 skewers, depending on the size.
 If you’re using wooden skewers, make sure to soak them for 15-20 minutes to prevent them from burning.
 If, however, you’re using metal skewers, lightly brush each with some oil before adding the meat and vegetables.

 Remove the marinade from the refrigerator and generously brush the previously prepared skewers with this mixture.
 Place them on a large platter, baking sheet, or a large tray and refrigerate for a while (20-30 minutes will be enough).

-Now, start the fire in your Breeo smoke reducing fire pit by adding some dry, thin branches and newspaper or cardboard for kindling.
+Now, start the fire in your Breeo® smokeless fire pit by adding some dry, thin branches and newspaper or cardboard for kindling.
 Carefully add some wood logs and allow it burn for 25-30 minutes, or until halfway burnt.
-Using a long-handled grill hoe, rake the glowing embers and lightly grease the grill.
-Make sure to keep the grill halfway down to prevent the small pieces of meat and vegetables from burning.
+Using a long-handled grill hoe, rake the glowing embers and lightly grease the Outpost grill.
+Make sure to keep the grill halfway down the post to prevent the small pieces of meat and vegetables from burning.

 Remove from the grill and serve immediately.